SalomePlatform/shaper/src/SketchPlugin/doc/lineFeature.rst

 Line
 ====

-The feature Line creates a line segment by two points in the current Sketch.
+Line feature creates a line segment by two points in the current Sketch.

-To add new Line to the Sketch:
+To add a new Line to the Sketch:

 #. select in the Main Menu *Sketch - > Line* item  or
 #. click **Line** button in Sketch toolbar: